haonanzhang-vv/haonanzhang-vv.github.io/PubList.md

 <br>

 <div class="paper-status">
-  -- Under Second Round Review at <strong>Journal of Marketing</strong>
+  -- Invited for Resubmission to <strong>Journal of Marketing</strong>
 </div>

 <details>